mettaseva/digitalgarden/src/site/notes/To-Do.md

 #### Digital Garden Publish Questions
 - Is there a way to UNpublish files without <u>deleting</u> them from the Vault?
-- Custom sort order for files/folders is NOT displaying?
 - No embeds for YouTube videos?
-Substack subscribe forms?
+Substack subscribe forms? <font color="#ff0000">< Test first</font>
 - White Theme <- <font color="#ff0000">Where to view themes?</font>
-- Plans to add the following features:
-	- TOC?
-	- Sliding panels?
-	- Collapsible headings?
-	- Highlighted search terms?
 - Where does the publish flag display?
+-  See feature requests in TBMain

 ---